Join the Peartember celebration for giveaways, exclusive templates, and more! Learn more >

 Pear Deck also has wonderful all-purpose templates for the beginning, middle, and end of lessons.

-Use Pear Deck as a way to collect feedback on math concepts, lessons, and activities.
+Use Pear Deck as a way to collect feedback on math concepts, lessons, and activities

 Another great way to use Pear Deck in math class is for a live feedback session.
-Via Pear Deck’s template library, you can check in with students for a stress check on a lesson/activity so that you can modify or adjust your instruction to meet the needs of your students.
+Via Pear Deck’s template library, you can check in with students for a stress check on a lesson/activity so you can modify or adjust your instruction to meet the needs of your students.
 Or, if you would like feedback on a homework assignment, you can ask students to gauge how simple or difficult they thought the activity was.
 This is a responsive way to see what other supports your students may need in order to complete their work and understand the math concepts in your course.

-There’s no doubt that technology can help provide dynamic learning experiences for students, and its incorporation in math classrooms can help make content more engaging for students.
+There’s no doubt technology can help provide dynamic learning experiences for students, and its incorporation in math classrooms can help make content more engaging for students.

 To use Pear Deck for your own math lessons, get your copy of these templates for math and ELA!
-Browse the Pear Deck Orchard for more free, ready-to-teach templates!
+Browse the Pear Deck Orchard for more free, ready-to-teach templates.

 Victoria Thompson